UoB-HPC/GPU-BLAS-Offload-Benchmark/README.md

 __Example:__ For a square GEMM, the problem size will iterate from `M=N=K=S`, up to `M=N=K=D`.\
 __Example:__ For a rectangular GEMM where `M=N` and `K=4*M`, the probelm size will iterate from `M=N=S` and `K=S*4`  up to`M=N=D` and `K=D*4`.

+Additional arguments are as follows:
+ - `--no_cpu` : disables the CPU kernels from executing at runtime
+ - `--no_gpu` : disables the GPU kernels from executing at runtime

 # Environment Variables
 It is recommended to set the relevant environment variables to ensure the best performance on host and device.

-Many libraries will require updating `$LD_LIBRARY_PATH` if any `lib` directories were specified in `CXXFLAGS="..."`.
+For more information about extrating the best library performance at runtime (especially for CPU libraries), please refer to the appropriate specifications.
+Seen below are some suggestions on commonly used environment variables for their associated libraries.

 ### <u>Arm Performance Libraries</u>
 When using ArmPL, setting the following environment variables is beneficial: